zsofimajor/aliit-builder-hub/resources-and-support/index.md

 # Resources And Support

+## Resources

+### Dev.to for your technical content

+We're partnering with [DEV.to](http://dev.to/) to bring your Midnight-related technical content to a wider audience — articles, tutorials, walkthroughs, and more.
+If you're open to cross-posting content you've already published elsewhere, reach out to **Zsófi** on Discord (*zsofi_m*) with your username and she'll add you to the list.

+### Aliit event calendar

+We're launching the [Aliit Event Calendar](https://calendar.google.com/calendar/embed?src=c_ba5534267b5ef001244cf732be887a244dc76db548a2930acd62ea463661de7b%40group.calendar.google.com&ctz=Europe%2FBudapest), a central place to discover all Builder-related events.
+You'll be invited shortly after joining.

+One highlight is the bi-weekly **Aliit Builder Hangout** — program updates, a spotlighted Builder talking about their contributions, and an open discussion anyone can join.
+Want to be spotlighted?
+[Apply here](https://forms.gle/R65RetiQSNkYHfhJ6).

+## Events
 <p class="lede">To encourage community-led events during the Builder phase, Builders may organize a local Midnight meetup or study jam — with reimbursement available for eligible expenses.</p>

 <div class="card-grid">